-These birds are considered very expressive.
+Cockatiels are considered to be very expressive.
 They love to show their affection through various movements and songs.
-Once they develop a strong bond with their owner, they will do whatever is necessary to get your attention.
+Once they develop a strong bond with their owner, they’ll constantly seek your attention.

 A unique aspect of the cockatiel is the crest atop its head.
 This is a good indicator of the parrot’s current mood.
-A pressed-down crest means that the parrot is on guard or feeling hostile.
+A pressed-down crest means that it’s on guard or feeling hostile.
 When it’s standing upright, it feels suspicious.

-Also known as monk parrots, the Quaker originates from South America.
-Intelligent and social, Quakers are active birds that bond closely with their owners.
-They adore cuddles and scratches, and hate being left alone for prolonged periods of time.
-Their intelligence allows them to pick up words quickly.
+Also known as monk parrots, the quaker originates from South America.
+Intelligent and social quakers are active birds that bond closely with their owners.
+They adore cuddles and scratches but hate being left alone for too long.

-In the wild, these parrots live in large flocks, with one huge nest divided up into smaller sections.
-This creates an apartment-like habitat for the entire family.
+Quaker parrots live in large flocks, with one large nest divided up into smaller sections.
+This creates an apartment-like habitat for everyone.
 When they’re domesticated, quaker parrots share this bond with their human family.
-They show (and require) vast amounts of affection to thrive.

-When upset, these parrots become noisy and disruptive, going so far as to pluck out their own feathers as a sign of protest.
-Territorial and fearless, quaker parrots adapt well to family life, but enjoy being the only pet, getting all the attention they need.
+When upset, they become noisy and disruptive, going so far as to pluck out their own feathers.
+Territorial and fearless, quaker parrots adapt well to family life but enjoy being the only pet, getting all the attention they need.

 African Grey Parrot

-African greys have been known to reach more than 50 years in age.
-This makes them a lifetime commitment.
-They will show their affection by spending time with their owners.
+African greys have been known to reach 60-80 years of age, making them a life-long commitment.
+They’ll show their love and affection by spending time with their owners.

 They will preen, coo, and mimic their owners as a sign of trust.
-Since they love spending time with one person, African greys enjoy remaining perched on your shoulder, keeping away anyone they’re not familiar with.
+Since they love spending time with one person, African greys enjoy remaining perched on your shoulder.

-Budgies, sometimes called parakeets, are widely popular throughout the world.
-With proper care, these parrots are well tamed and affectionate.
-Once they’ve formed a strong enough bond, they will:
+Budgies (parakeets) are popular worldwide.
+With proper care, they’ll be well tamed and affectionate.
+Once they’ve formed a strong enough bond with you, they’ll:

-They are outgoing by nature, but this energy will become even stronger around their favorite person.
-This is shown clearly in their willingness to cuddle.
-In fact, the parrot may even refuse to stay perched on your finger.
-Instead, it will scale up your arm and tuck itself against your neck.
+They’re outgoing by nature, but this energy will be intensified around their favorite person.
+This is shown in their willingness to cuddle.
+They may scale your arm and tuck themselves against your neck.

 Once there, budgies like to pick at earrings and tug at hair.
-This preening behavior allows them to help you ‘groom,’ which shows trust and love.
-Budgies are highly social and live in flocks of 200+ birds at a time.
-As such, when they’re kept in the home, they will need a great deal of attention from their owners.
+This preening behavior allows them to groom, which is a sign of trust and love.
+Budgies are social and live in flocks of up to 100 birds.

 Budgies are known as playful and a little stubborn.
-A natural way of teasing each other in a flock is to steal food, toys, and irritate one another.
-This doesn’t go over well if the budgie is paired with a different species of parrot that doesn’t get the joke.
-With a person, however, and the right amount of training, budgies will bring this playfulness to you.
+A natural way of teasing each other in a flock is to steal food, toys and irritate one another.
 They can learn to play fetch and toil away at puzzles for hours.

-Cockatoos are known for their fancy mohawks and fall into the most-affectionate parrot category.
+Cockatoos fall into the most affectionate parrot category.
 Funny, impish, and sociable, cockatoos are a great addition to any home environment.
-These outgoing birds need a lot of daily attention.
-They cannot thrive without it, and are otherwise prone to stress.
+These outgoing birds need daily attention.

-Affectionate and easy to train, a cockatoo’s behavior is much like a dog’s.
 Prepare for having a smart, high-maintenance addition to your home.
-For the parrot to thrive and receive all the attention it needs, you must spend at least 4 hours a day with it.
+For the parrot to thrive and receive all the attention it needs, you must spend upwards of 2 hours a day with it.
 Cockatoos need to explore outside of their cage, play with toys, and interact with you.

 A cockatoo’s need for attention makes it very loving.
-Once properly bonded, cockatoos are loyal throughout their impressive lifespan.
-Keeping them at home means providing a large and rather indestructible cage, along with toys and other enrichment objects.
-These items are vital to keeping the parrot entertained for the rest of the day, when it’s not physically glued to you.
+Once properly bonded, cockatoos are loyal birds.
+Keeping them at home involves providing a large cage, along with toys and other forms of enrichment.

 Even a cockatoo’s food has to be reflective of its outgoing nature.
-Seeds, nuts, coconuts are a good source of nutrition, but also keep the parrot occupied.
+Seeds, nuts, and coconuts are good sources of nutrition, but they also keep the parrot occupied.
 When not eating or sleeping, expect the parrot to sit with you throughout most of the day.
-It will love to stay close to its favorite person.
+It will want to stay close to its favorite person.

 These gorgeous parrots are the largest of their kind, reaching over 40 inches in length.
 Considered very sociable, they love spending time with their owners.
 During this time, they prefer to: